nibalizer/falco-workshop/workshop.md

-Note: hitting `http://localhost:2701/` (the sidekick listen address and port, with an empty payload and url string) will generate a test message, very useful for developing plugins or debugging configuration.
+Note: POST ing to `http://localhost:2801/test` (the sidekick listen address and port, with an empty payload and url string) will generate a test message, very useful for developing plugins or debugging configuration.

 To set up the sidekick, we'll do the following: